Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Formulation of IES scheduling model

 In order to ensure that the charging and discharging powers of the ESD are within the allowable ranges, the charging and discharging power are constrained as: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }{ \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where $P_{ch,\max }^{ESD}$ and $P_{dc,\max }^{ESD}$ are the maximum charging and discharging powers of the ESD, respectively; $\theta _{ch,t}^{ESD}$ and $\theta _{dc,t}^{ESD}$ are Boolean variables that represent the ESD running states.

-To ensure consistent initial conditions and within-range capacity in each cycle, the ESD capacity must satisfy: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where $C_{\min }^{ESD}$ and $C_{\max }^{ESD}$ refer to the ESD's minimum and maximum capacities; $C_{0}^{ESD}$ and $C_{end}^{ESD}$ are the starting and ending capacities of the ESD, respectively.
+To ensure consistent initial conditions and within-range capacity in each cycle, the ESD capacity must satisfy: { \abovedisplayskip{2pt} \belowdisplayskip{2pt} }where $C_{\min }^{ESD}$ and $C_{\max }^{ESD}$ refer to the ESD's minimum and maximum capacities; $C_{0}^{ESD}$ and $C_{end}^{ESD}$ are the starting and ending capacities of the ESD, respectively.There are similar operational constraints for HSD which are not restated here.